breaded-xyz/alphakit/README.md

 `go get "github.com/thecolngroup/alphakit"`

 ## Getting started

+⚠️  API is pre v1 and is not stable

 The canonical example that brings together many of the framework components is in the `optimize` package and reproduced below.
 A further well documented example in the `backtest` package demonstrates how to use a simulated dealer to study algos without an optimizer.